KingBenny101/puffy/README.md

-# TicTacToe
+# Puffy
-Tic Tac Toe made using eel-python
+Tic Tac Toe made using eel-python.
+After v2.0.0 the entire project was ported to electronjs.

-# XOGUI
+# About

 Bruh i built this in a day.
 My friend was the reason.